-Trump Reportedly Asked the Acting FBI Chief Who He Voted For, Didn’t Like Answer
+Trump Reportedly Asked Acting FBI Chief Whom He Voted for, Didn’t Like Answer

 While Wray may be resisting calls from the White House to fire particular staffers, he is making changes to the top positions at the FBI.
 The McCabe situation should resolve itself, as he’s expected to retire in March.
 Wray confirmed on Tuesday that his chief of staff James Rybicki, who held the same position under Comey, will be “leaving the FBI to accept an opportunity in the private sector.”
 Rybicki had been criticized by Republicans for his ties to Comey, and his role in drafting the statement that cleared Clinton of any wrongdoing in the email investigation.
 He’ll be replaced by Zachary Harmon, a colleague from Wray’s old law firm.

 There are also reports that Dana Boente, the acting head of the Justice Department’s national security division, will be the FBI’s next general counsel.
 James Baker, who was close to Comey, had held the position for several years before he was reassigned by Wray late last month.
-Boente, a respected longtime federal prosecutor, replaced Acting Attorney General Sally Yates when she quit over Trump’s travel ban.
+Boente, a respected longtime federal prosecutor, replaced Acting Attorney General Sally Yates when she was fired over Trump’s travel ban.
 When Jeff Sessions was sworn in, Boente became deputy attorney general before moving to the national security division.
 The Post notes that some might see him as a Trump loyalist, though he was appointed U.S. attorney by President Obama, since he was willing to defend the travel ban in court after Yates refused.

 It’s common for the new FBI director to bring on his own team, so Wray’s staffing changes don’t necessarily mean he’s bowing to pressure from the White House.
 It is not, however, common for the president to question the acting FBI director’s political affiliations amid reports that he fired his predecessor for insufficient loyalty.